up-csi/rfc-modules/src/rfc/rfc-02.typ

 Some of the most popular content management systems (CMSs) today pack the content management with the content presentation.
 To avoid the pitfalls of such systems (e.g. lack of freedom and flexibility, slower performance with higher volumes of content, and security issues), it is highly RECOMMENDED to _decouple_ the frontend from the backend and use a _headless CMS_ instead.

 Further, due to its ease-of-use, PostgreSQL integration, and free self-hosting (provided the organization's revenue is under \$5M), Directus is highly RECOMMENDED to be used in projects where CMSs are needed.

-= Future
-#note[
-    This RFC is subject to change if better technologies mature and/or missing technologies and/or standards are added.
-]